kunal-06/kunal-06/README.md

 ![](https://github.com/user-attachments/assets/6b85e0a1-af74-4eca-8844-a44ff7e2f6b5)

+# Hay, ! aɱ Krunal
-Krunal Patil<br><br>"I code, I learn, I innovate — currently exploring the exciting intersection of AI, Cloud, and full-stack development."<br><br>"Fuelled by curiosity, building the future one line of code at a time."<br><br>"A tech enthusiast crafting smarter apps and sharper solutions — powered by coffee and curiosity."
+<br><br>"I code, I learn, I innovate — currently exploring the exciting intersection of AI, Cloud, and full-stack development."<br><br>"Fuelled by curiosity, building the future one line of code at a time."<br><br>"A tech enthusiast crafting smarter apps and sharper solutions — powered by coffee and curiosity."

 ## 🌐 Socials: